ottoman91/ottoman91.github.io/_healthcare/epic.md

 ---

-*Implemented the pilot of an infectious disease surveillance and community response system across all public health units in the district of Port Loko, Sierra Leone.
+*The pilot and proof of concept of an infectious disease surveillance and community response system across all public health units in the district of Port Loko, Sierra Leone.
 The platform was developed by IBM Research Africa for the USAID [Ebola Grant Challenge](http://www.ebolagrandchallenge.net/innovations-3/)*